PGIM Private Capital expands Direct Lending presence in New York

 PGIM Private Capital has appointed David Thompson as part of an expansion of its U.S. regional coverage.

-PGIM, the global asset management business of Prudential Financial, Inc. (NYSE: PRU), ranks among the top 10 largest asset managers in the world3 with more than $1.4 trillion in assets under management as of June 30, 2020.
-With offices in 16 countries, PGIM’s businesses offer a range of investment solutions for retail and institutional investors around the world across a broad range of asset classes, including public fixed income, private fixed income, fundamental equity, quantitative equity, real estate and alternatives.
-For more information about PGIM, visit pgim.com.
+With 15 consecutive years of positive third-party institutional net flows, PGIM, the global asset management businesses of PFI, ranks among the top 10 largest asset managers in the world* with $1.2 trillion in assets under management as of June 30, 2018.
+PGIM’s businesses offer a range of investment solutions for retail and institutional investors around the world across a broad range of asset classes, including fundamental equity, quantitative equity, public fixed income, private fixed income, real estate and commercial mortgages.
+Its businesses have offices in 15 countries across four continents.